Staff Profile

 Member of the AHRC peer review college 2010-present and invited to join AHRC Strategic Reviewer's Group in 2016.

-Within Geography at Newcastle, I have previously served as Director of Research (2017 - 2018) and covered the role of Impact Director during semester 1 of 2017/8.
-I have also served as the convenor of the Geographies of Social Change research cluster from 2014-2015.
+Within Geography at Newcastle, he has served as the Postgraduate Director (2008 - 2012), as Director of Research (2017 - 2018) and covered the role of Impact Director during semester 1 of 2017/8.
+He has also served as the convenor of the Geographies of Social Change research cluster from 2014-2015.

 Funding